Firebase A/B Testing

 Whether your change is subtle or the addition of a new UI or feature, if you

 can control that change using Remote Config, you can test multiple

 You can also use A/B Testing with the Notifications composer to test multiple variants on your re-engagement campaign before you roll it out to all users.

-- Get started creating experiments for Remote Config or the Notifications composer.
+- Get started creating experiments for Remote Config, the Notifications composer, or In-App Messaging.

 - Learn more about the Firebase features that interact with A/B Testing: Google Analytics, Firebase Remote Config, Cloud Messaging notifications, In-App Messaging, AdMob, and Remote Config personalization.